kuserich/wp-scripts/README.md

 Thus, it is crucial that the bundling is *prepared*.
 Preparing the bundling process means that we eliminate all non-production dependencies from library directories.
-This can easily be achieved by adding an NPM script to `package.json` that performs the necessary steps, such as:
+This can easily be achieved by adding an NPM script to `package.json` that performs the necessary steps.

+The following `prepare-bundle` script can be used as the default script for blocks and extensions:

 ```JSON
 {